-In fact, the number of accidents shouldn’t determine whether your child is catching on or not.
-They’re going to happen, especially in the beginning.
-The worst thing parents can do is make a child feel terrible about an accident (it was an accident, after all).
+In fact, the number of accidents shouldn’t determine whether they’re catching on or not.
+Accidents are going to happen, especially in the beginning.
+Don’t make them feel terrible about an accident (it was an accident, after all).

 3. Dress your twins in comfortable clothes

 With so much undressing, keep your twins in comfortable clothes.
-Choose loose elastic pants or shorts they can pull up and down.
-Avoid buttons or hard fabric like jeans.
-And dress them in short tops instead of long ones that can get in the way as your twins try to pee.
+Choose loose elastic pants or shorts they can pull up and down and avoid buttons or hard fabric like jeans.
+And dress them in short tops instead of long ones that can get in the way as they try to pee.